Joseph Bruchac

 Joseph Bruchac (born October 16, 1942) is an American writer and storyteller based in New York.

-He writes about Indigenous peoples of the Americas, with a particular focus on northeastern Native American and Anglo-American lives and folklore.
+He writes about Indigenous peoples of the Americas, with a particular focus on northeastern Native American lives and folklore.
 He has published poetry, novels, and short stories.
 Some of his notable works include the novel Dawn Land (1993) and its sequel, Long River (1995), both of which feature a young Abenaki man before European contact.

+Biography

-Early life
+Early life and background

 Bruchac was raised in Saratoga Springs, New York.
-He identifies as being of Abenaki, English, and Slovak ancestry.
-His grandfather, Jesse Bowman, identified as having Abenaki heritage.
-Joseph Bruchac is a member of the Nulhegan Abenaki Nation, a state-recognized tribe in Vermont.

-Education

-Bruchac holds a bachelor's degree in English literature from Cornell University, a master's degree in literature and creative writing from Syracuse, and a Ph.D. in comparative literature from the Union Institute of Ohio.
+He earned a Bachelor of Arts in English from Cornell University in 1965.
+At Cornell, he was a varsity heavyweight wrestler.
+He earned a master's degree in literature and creative writing from Syracuse University in 1966.
+He earned a PhD in comparative literature from the Union Institute & University in 1974.

+Teacher

+Bruchac volunteered as a teacher in Ghana from 1966 to 1969.
+He taught English at Skidmore College from 1969 to 1973 and from 1973 to 1981 taught classes to maximum security prisoners as part of a program run by the college.

-Writing
+Writing career

-Bruchac is a prolific writer and storyteller, who published more than 120 books.
+Bruchac is a writer and storyteller who has published more than 120 books.
 Much of his work explores Abenaki identity and Native storytelling.
-He began publishing in 1971 and has collaborated on eight books with his son Jim.
+He began publishing in 1971 and became a full-time writer in 1981.

 In 1999, he received the Lifetime Achievement Award from the Native Writers' Circle of the Americas.

-In 2019, his book Squanto's Journey: The Story of the First Thanksgiving published in 2000 by Harcourt Brace was listed as 'Not Recommended' by Debbie Reese from the organization American Indians in Children's Literature.

 Coauthor with Michael J. Caduto of the Keepers of the Earth series, Bruchac's poems, articles and stories have appeared in over 500 publications, from Akwesasne Notes and The American Poetry Review to National Geographic Magazine and Parabola.
 He has edited a number of anthologies of contemporary poetry and fiction, including Songs from this Earth on Turtle's Back, Breaking Silence (winner of an American Book Award) and Returning the Gift.

-As one of the founders of the Wordcraft Circle of Native American Writers and Storytellers, he has helped numerous Native American authors and authors who identify as being of Native descent get their work published.
+As one of the founders of the Wordcraft Circle of Native American Writers and Storytellers, he has helped Native American authors and authors who identify as being of Native descent get their work published.
+For more than five decades, he has been a part of Native American literary networks in the Northeast and across the continent, advocating for reciprocal relationships that connect writers, archives, and communities.

+With his late wife, Carol, he founded the Greenfield Review Literary Center and the Greenfield Review Press.

+Musician

+Bruchac plays several instruments, including the hand drum, Native American flute, and the double wooden flute, which produces two notes at the same time.
+He performs with his sister, Marge Bruchac, and his sons, Jim and Jesse, as part of The Dawnland Singers.